javedali99/flood-frequency-analysis/README.md

 ### Estimation methods

-Maximum likelihood, ordinary moments and probability weighted moments (or L-moments) are widely used methods in frequency analysis to estimate parameters of the distributions that are also selected for this study.
+We selected following methods for estimating parameters of the distributions for this study:

 - Maximum Likelihood Estimation (MLE)
 - Method of Moments (MOM)